The Jam: Formation (1972–1976)

 Throughout their career, the Jam were managed by Weller's father, John Weller, who then managed Paul's subsequent career until his death in 2009.

-In the following two years, the Jam gained a small following around London from playing minor gigs, becoming one of the new lights on the nascent punk scene.
-In many ways, however, they stood out from their punk peers.
-Though they shared an "angry young men" outlook, short hair, crushing volume and lightning-fast tempos, the Jam wore neatly tailored suits where others wore ripped clothes, played professionally where others were defiantly amateurish, and displayed clear 1960s rock influences where others were disdainful (at least ostensibly) of such music (which had been a major influence on the "stadium rock" and "prog rock" of the 1970s).
-Indeed, the band were tagged by some journalists as "revivalists".
-They were signed to Polydor Records by Chris Parry in early 1977.
+The Jam were signed to Polydor Records by Chris Parry in February 1977.

 Early recordings (1977)

 On 29 April 1977, Polydor released the Jam's debut single, "In the City", which charted in the Top 40 in the UK.
 On 20 May, the band released their debut album of the same name.
 The album, like those of the Clash and Sex Pistols, featured fast, loud and pointed songs.
 What set it apart from the records of those two bands was its more prevalent 1960s rock influences.
-The Jam covered Larry Williams's "Slow Down" (also covered by the Beatles) and the theme song of the 1960s TV series Batman, which was somewhat of a standard for 1960s rock bands.
-Their originals revealed the influence of Motown Records, the Beatles and the Who.
+The Jam covered Larry Williams's "Slow Down" (also covered by the Beatles) and the theme song of the 1960s TV series Batman.

+On 1 May 1977, the Jam joined the Clash's White Riot Tour as an opening act, alongside the Buzzcocks, the Slits, Subway Sect, and the Prefects at Guildford Civic Hall and concluded the tour on 30 May 1977 at the California Ballroom in Dunstable.

-The Jam had political lyrics, condemning police brutality ("In the City") and expansionist development ("Bricks And Mortar").
-However, one of their most openly political songs, "Time For Truth", bemoaned the decline of the British Empire and expressed disparaging sentiments about "Uncle Jimmy" (the Prime Minister, James Callaghan) in no uncertain terms ("Whatever happened to the great Empire?" / "I think it's time for truth, and the truth is you lost, Uncle Jimmy").
+The Jam had political lyrics, condemning police brutality ("In the City") and expansionist development ("Bricks and Mortar").
+One of their most openly political songs, "Time for Truth", bemoaned the decline of the British Empire and expressed disparaging sentiments about "Uncle Jimmy" (the Prime Minister, James Callaghan) in no uncertain terms ("Whatever happened to the great Empire?" / "I think it's time for truth, and the truth is you lost, Uncle Jimmy").
 These pro-Empire sentiments and ostentatious displays of the Union Flag began to earn the group the tag of "Conservative".
+In 1977 Weller told the NME that the Jam would vote Conservative at the next election, but they later visibly changed their attitude.

 After the non-LP single "All Around the World" nearly reached the UK Top 10, the Jam, having achieved a notable and loyal following in such a short time, were pressed to produce more material quickly.
 Their second album, This Is the Modern World, was released later in 1977.
 Bruce Foxton, generally considered a lesser songwriter than Weller, contributed two songs to the LP ("Don't Tell Them You're Sane" and "London Traffic"), both of which attracted criticism.
 His composing output gradually decreased, leaving Weller firmly established as the band's chief songwriter.